Language Translation

 About

-The 20-member Justice Reinvestment Advisory Council consists of leadership from both the executive and judicial branches of state and local government.
+The 20-member Justice Reinvestment Advisory Council consists of leadership from the executive, legislative, and judicial branches of government.
 The Advisory Council is charged with conducting state-level reviews of local corrections programs, county jails and probation services, and the processes used by the Department of Correction and the Division of Mental Health and Addiction in awarding grants.

 Membership